Frechmatz/cl-synthesizer/makedoc/generated/readme.md

 #### Adder

-**cl-synthesizer-modules-adder:adder** name environment &key input-count
+**cl-synthesizer-modules-adder:make-module** name environment &key input-count

 Creates a simple voltage adder module.
 The function has the following arguments: